oumist/lab1-git-race/description.md

 ## How to deploy the code in a server (using AWS)

-Web's deployment using AWS Elastic Beanstalk and CodeCommit
+Web's deployment using AWS Elastic Beanstalk, CodeCommit, CodeBuild and CodePipeline.

 ### PREREQUISITES: